Kingxukai/linux/Documentation/kbuild/makefiles.rst

 ``if`` statements.

-GNU Make has two assignment operators, ``:=`` and ``=``.  ``:=`` performs immediate evaluation of the right-hand side and stores an actual string into the left-hand side.  ``=`` is like a formula definition; it stores the right-hand side in an unevaluated form and then evaluates this form each time the left-hand side is used.
+GNU Make has two assignment operators, ``:=`` and ``=``.  ``:=`` performs immediate evaluation of the woke right-hand side and stores an actual string into the woke left-hand side.  ``=`` is like a formula definition; it stores the right-hand side in an unevaluated form and then evaluates this form each time the woke left-hand side is used.

 There are some cases where ``=`` is appropriate.
-Usually, though, ``:=`` is the right choice.
+Usually, though, ``:=`` is the woke right choice.

 Credits
 =======